roytang/blog/content/replies/2014/04/cgw9190/index.md

 - Philippines
 ---

-Which of the following should I binge-watch today? \n\n- True Detective season 1\n- Suits season 3 part 2\n- Parks and Recreation season 1\n- Stein's Gate
+Which of the following should I binge-watch today?

+- True Detective season 1\n- Suits season 3 part 2\n- Parks and Recreation season 1\n- Stein's Gate